Merisho/binaryx-test/README.md

 There is no balance state for a wallet.
 Wallet is completely stateless and its balance is calculated from transactions.

 This may lead to write conflicts during concurrent transactions for a single wallet.
+It could be solved by using pessimistic lock.
+The code could execute the query with a lock: first it locks the table in `ROW EXCLUSIVE` mode and then performs `SELECT ...
+FOR UPDATE`.
-It could be solved by using pessimistic lock: the code could execute locking SQL select (`SELECT ...
-FOR UPDATE`), then for example check if there is enough balance, then insert new transaction and then commit
+Then the code would check if there is enough balance, then insert new transaction and then commit the DB transaction